MenagoChicken/counter/readme.md

 This is simple counter application.

-It use switch function and local storage.
-While I was learning how to code in JavaScript I couldn't wait to create something.
-I used my knowleadge and and web resources to create it.
+It uses:

+- switch function
+- local storage
+- querySelectroAll
+- eventListener